Chelypus

 Chelypus ('clawfoot') is a genus of slow-moving, burrowing sunspiders confined to the deserts and arid regions of Southern Africa.

 Description

 They are readily separated from other Solifugae by an absence of claws on the fourth pair of legs.
 Both Chelypus, and the related genus Hexisopus spend a large part of their existence underground, and their 2nd, 3rd and particularly 4th pair of legs are shortened and robust, and equipped with rake-like spines for digging.

-Members of the family Hexisopodidae differ markedly in morphology from those of other Solifugae families - most patently in their fossorial rather than cursorial legs.
+Members of the family Hexisopodidae differ markedly in morphology from those of other Solifugae families – most patently in their fossorial rather than cursorial legs.
 Such extreme modifications often blur relationships with other taxa, and hexisopodid genealogy is no exception.
 The main external difference between Chelypus and Hexisopus is the presence of well-developed spines on the pedipalps of Chelypus.
-Its subterranean way of life makes the family extremely difficult to study.
+Their subterranean way of life makes the family extremely difficult to study.

 Distribution

-The family Hexisopodidae Pocock 1897 is endemic mainly in South Africa and Namibia (but also in Angola, Zimbabwe, Zambia, and Botswana).
+Members of the genus are found mainly in South Africa and Namibia but also in Angola, Zimbabwe, Zambia, and Botswana.